uvarc/rc-website/content/userinfo/rivanna/ood/overview.md

 # Logging in to Rivanna
 Rivanna is accessible through the Open OnDemand web client at https://rivanna-portal.hpc.virginia.edu.
 Your login is your UVA computing ID and your password is your Netbadge password.
 Some services, such as FastX Web, require the Eservices password.
 If you do not know your Eservices password you must change it through ITS by changing your Netbadge password.

 Open OnDemand can be accessed from off Grounds without the [UVA Anywhere](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0) VPN client, but FastX Web requires it.
 Only Windows and Mac OSX operating systems are supported by ITS for UVA Anywhere.
-Linux users can find unsupported instructions to install and configure a VPN [here](/userinfo/rivanna/logintools/linuxvpn).
+Linux users can find unsupported instructions to install and configure a VPN <a href="https://discuss.rc.virginia.edu/t/configuring-the-uva-anywhere-vpn-on-linux/1190" target="_new">here</a>.

 # The Dashboard